Q: Why CRI doesn't like systemd?

 Q: Software I need is not available in live rescue.
 Can I install it somehow?

-A: Except Mini Linux, yes.
-Please configure and start network and then use poldek (in TLD) or apt-get (in Ubuntu/Debian) to install desired packages.
+A: Please configure and start network and then use poldek (TLD Linux package manager) to install desired packages.
 Keep in mind that rescue systems are working in RAM.
 If you'll fill rescue filesystem you'll also fill your RAM and rescue system will crash badly.

 Q: Can I make bootable USB disk with CRI?

 A: You just need to install GRUB2 on your USB disk and copy contents of CRI disk to it.
 To install GRUB2 run following command: grub-install --force --no-floppy --boot-directory=/mnt/usb/boot /dev/sdX where /mnt/usb is directory at which your USB disk is mounted and /dev/sdX is device name assigned to your USB disk.

 Q: Can I personalize / modify CRI for my needs?

 A: No. CRI developement environment is not and will not be publicly available.

 If you have any bug reports, requests or questions feel free to mail me: hawk (at) tld-linux (dot) org